Ilford South (UK Parliament constituency)

-Ilford South is a constituency created in 1945 represented in the House of Commons of the UK Parliament since 2019 by Sam Tarry of the Labour Party.
+Ilford South is a constituency created in 1945, and represented in the House of Commons of the UK Parliament since 2024 by Jas Athwal of the Labour Party.

 Constituency profile

 The seat covers Ilford town centre and the surrounding suburbs, and the housing is predominantly semi-detached with little high-rise development.
 There is significant commuting to central London via the four stations on the Elizabeth line.
 The seat is ethnically diverse including white, black and Asian communities.

 Political history

 This constituency was created in 1945.
 The previous MP since 1992, Mike Gapes, who before defecting to Change UK, was the fourth Labour Party MP, each of whose tenures was interspersed or preceded by one of a Conservative MP serving the area.
-Despite its record of MPs elected, under Gapes's tenure Ilford South became a very safe seat for the Labour Party; in every election since 1997 it has been won by a majority of over 20% by Labour, and in 2017 they secured over 75% of the vote in the constituency.
+Regarded as a key marginal seat for decades, under Gapes's tenure Ilford South became a very safe seat for the Labour Party; in every election since 1997 it has been won by a majority of over 20% by Labour, and in 2017 they secured over 75% of the vote in the constituency.

 The 2015 result made the seat the 38th safest of Labour's 232 seats by percentage of majority.
 The narrowest result since 1997 (inclusive) was in 2005 at a majority of 21.6%; the 2017 majority is the greatest ever achieved in the seat, at 54.9%.